kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Pod_to_pod_communications/transcript.md

 I only used IP addresses in this demo, just to give you an idea about how kubernetes networking works behind the scene.

 Another reason to avoid using IP addresses, is that they're not meaningful or easy to keep track of.
 Let's take phoning a friend using your smart phone as an analogy.
 When you make a phone call to your friend, you do that by selecting their name from your phone's   address book,you don't manually dial their number.
 Using IP address is a bit like manually dialing a number.
-Using IP addresses is a bit like manually dialling a number.

-That's why it would be more convenient if we could use names such as http://apache.localcluster rather than a random looking ip adderss.
+That's why it would be more convenient if we could use names such as sending a curl request to http://apache.localcluster rather than a random looking ip adderss.

 ```popup
 curl http://apache.localcluster